timothygu1/atomic-habits/README.md

-#Tim's Habit App
+# Tim's Habit App

-A web app built using React & Vite for tracking and managing habits
+A web app built using React & Vite for tracking and managing habi

 Styled using Tailwind CSS